JosephEoff/josepheoff.github.io/_posts/2020-08-03-soilmoisture-2.md

 ## Planning

-The layout of the yard dictates a lot of things, and has an lot of influence on how much hardware I need and what the software will have to do.
+The layout of the yard dictates a lot of things, and has a lot of influence on how much hardware I need and what the software will have to do.

 ### Hardware